 - Career Services – any career services you have access to whether you are a student or alumni.

 - Referrals from past case partners – ask current case partners for introductions to who they case with.

 - Info Sessions hosted by management consulting firms – at these sessions there will be plenty of other people in the process of preparing for interviews.

-As you get better at playing tennis, you will likely turn down invitations to play with people who are just starting out, and you should do the same with casing.
+As you get better at playing tennis, you’d turn down invitations to play with people just starting out, and you should do the same with casing.